Guide

 Keep a master version

 This is your complete capability statement with all your experience, all your services, and all your qualifications.
 It might be 5 or 6 pages.
-You never submit this directly.
+You generally do not submit this directly.
 It is your source document.

 For each tender, copy and adjust